Drop by the Arrikto booth S/E 53 at KubeCon Barcelona 2019. Meet the experts, and watch the new, on-prem Kubeflow Pipelines demo. Get the

 - Support for local and on-prem Kubeflow Pipelines

 - Seamless Notebook integration with Pipelines (with Arrikto’s Rok)

 The new MiniKF delivers a simplified model building experience for data scientists and dramatically improves the workflow to create and run a Kubeflow Pipeline.
 MiniKF comes with all the features of Kubeflow v0.5, plus the ability to run end-to-end Kubeflow Pipelines locally starting from your Notebook.
 With MiniKF and Rok your workflows just became truly hybrid.
-Take an immutable snapshot of your local Notebook, and its data (using Arrikto’s Rok data management product), and continue working, or reproduce on a public cloud provider like GCP.
+Take an immutable snapshot of your local Notebook, and its data (using Arrikto’s Rok data management platform), and continue working, or reproduce on a public cloud provider like GCP.
 Use Kubeflow Pipelines to automate the procedure and run steps efficiently accessing local data.
 Everything happens from inside your Notebook!
 MiniKF comes with a free Rok license, so that you can enjoy all of Rok’s advanced data management capabilities.

 Here is an example of how to run an end-to-end Kubeflow Pipeline locally, on MiniKF, starting from a Jupyter Notebook.